kirkofypsi/7DWorkProblemModel/dimensions/business_performance.md

 * *too many changes in top positions*

 ### LOW JOB SECURITY
-> Employees feel that organization offers them little job security.
-Organization is perceived as constantly laying off its employees and it is unclear who among the staff will be made redundant next.
-Employees are left in constant fear of losing their jobs.
+> Employees feel that organization offers little job security.
+Layoffs seem never-ending and unpredictable.
+Employees are in constant fear of losing their jobs.

 __Exemplary statements reported by employees:__